byuu/byuu.org/byuu/README.md

 although such combinations were never officially released and did not have unique names.

-Thus, from the release of v108 to the final v110:
+Thus, from the release of v108 onward:

   - "higan" could refer to just the complex user-interface, to the traditional dot-based renderers,